lizhengcn/MILP_conditional_cube_attack/README.md

 2. Program "Test_on_6round_Keccak_MAC_512_randomkey.cpp" test whether the cube sum with a random key guess(wrong key guess in common cases) is zero or not.

 For Ketje Major, we list the details and source code in the master "Attacks_on_reduced-round_KetjeMajor".
 1. Document "Details_of_attacks_on_reduced-round_KetjeMajor.pdf" decribes the details of 6/7-round attacks on Ketje Major with 960/768-bit padding, especially the parameters sets.

-For Ketje Major with 960-bit padding。
+For Ketje Major with 960-bit padding,
 2. Program "Test_on_6round_KetjeMajorPadding960_rightkey.cpp" test whether the cube sum with the right key guess is zero or not.
 3. Program "Test_on_6round_KetjeMajorPadding960_randomkey.cpp" test whether the cube sum with a random key guess(wrong key guess in common cases) is zero or not.